This Is Home (Peter Gabriel song): Recording

-The song features contributions from Orphei Drängar, a Swedish choir with 90 members.
+"This Is Home" features contributions from Orphei Drängar, a Swedish choir with 90 members.
 One of the members of the choir, Anton Grönberg, had met Gabriel at the Polar Music Prize awards in 2009.
 Grönberg's uncle, Tomas Grönberg, had conceived an idea of adding a concert to an International Network of Museums for Peace conference in Uppsala with the goal of recruiting Gabriel as a guest performer.
 The board of Orphei Dränger told Anton to "gently probe with Gabriel", who then emailed Grönberg three months later about collaborating on a song.

-On 10 October 2022, Orphei Dränger recorded their parts for "This is Home" in their rehearsal room in Alfvénsalen, Uppsala.
-The members of Orphei Dränger had rehearsed their parts the week prior; with the exception of their director Cecilia Rydinger, they were not shown the recording of "This is Home" that Gabriel prepared.
+On 10 October 2022, Orphei Dränger recorded their parts for "This Is Home" in their rehearsal room in Alfvénsalen, Uppsala.
+The members of Orphei Dränger had rehearsed their parts the week prior; with the exception of their director Cecilia Rydinger, they were not shown the recording of "This Is Home" that Gabriel prepared.
 "All [Rydinger] said was that 'it sounds really nice' and small hints that 'it will sound really good."
 Rydinger was equipped with a "big headset", which allowed her receive feedback from Gabriel, who was listening to the session remotely.
 A "grey doll's head" was installed in the room to establish a visual representation of Gabriel.
 A microphone was also placed in the doll's ears so that Gabriel could hear their parts and provide suggestions.

 The doll's head and Cecilia's reaction from the conductor's chair made a sort of alien-like connection with Peter.
 A one-way direction where we sang the best we could, waited and look[ed] at Cecilia.
 She got some feedback, said something to the producers, and we did it again with a slight adjustment.
 And we did this over and over.